valevo/AlgorithmicAestheticsPresentation/presentation.md

 - simplicity (and the length of programs) is in fact one of the central subjects of computer science and has brought influential results to the field

+- simplicity is very closely related to patternedness: objects are simple if they exhibit highly regular, patterened structure (e.g. by repeating the same simple pattern over and over) and not simple if they have a lot of random aspects to them <br>
+  e.g. an Escher drawing is simple, a Pollock painting is not simple

 (- on a technical note, unfortunately, there is no program to calculate the shortest program which can reproduce an object, so the simplicity of objects cannot be directly computed)

 - (BUT:) simplicity can be very easily approximated in practice by off-the-shelf compression programs, such as gzip etc <br>